New York Transit Museum: Turnstiles and fare collection

 Various turnstiles from the history of subways are on display at the New York Transit Museum.
 They date as far back as the subway's opening in 1904, up through turnstiles that were still in use as recently as 2003.
 The exhibit includes many different types of turnstiles, including turnstiles used during the 1939 New York World's Fair that were designed to require passengers to pay a special double fare both upon entering and exiting the World's Fair subway station.
 The exhibit is designed to be interactive and to be viewed in conjunction with a large board that details the history of fare payment in the subway.
-Most of the turnstiles can be walked through by visitors wishing to do so.
+Most of the turnstiles can be walked through by visitors.

 Rolling stock

 Most of the subway cars in the Transit Museum's fleet are operable, and they are frequently used for subway excursions run by the museum and New York City Transit on various parts of the system.
 The subway cars are fully furnished with vintage advertising placards and route maps, completing the period atmosphere inside the vehicles.
 Tickets for Transit Museum excursions (called "Nostalgia Trains") are sold in advance.
 Some New York City Transit special trains (such as Holiday specials at the end of most years, and Yankee/Met specials) are available for anyone to ride, so long as they have paid the regular subway fare.
 In addition to the subway cars displayed in the Transit Museum, there are also a number of museum cars that are kept off-site in various subway yards and shops while awaiting restoration, undergoing restoration, or in storage.

 The following cars are displayed in the museum as of 22 June 2025: